-Completion of the apprenticeship at the end of Stage 4 requires attainment of the full training framework including all theory elements, site based competency assessment and the industry AOC.
-The Advanced Apprenticeship Completion Certificate may be claimed by the Training Provider once the Stage 4 requirement has been met.
+Completion of the apprenticeship at the end of Stage 4 requires attainment of the full training requirements including all theory elements, site-based competency assessment and the industry assessment of competence, plus any additional mandatory components specified within the apprenticeship standard or framework.

-Completion of a full apprenticeship framework may include awards for Functional Skills stipulated within the relevant industry apprenticeship framework where it is a requirement of Government funding for an apprenticeship.
+An Apprenticeship Completion Certificate may be claimed by the Training Provider or End Point Assessment Organisation once the Stage 4 requirement has been met.
+Completion of a full apprenticeship may include awards for Functional Skills stipulated within the relevant industry apprenticeship framework where it is a requirement of Government funding for an apprenticeship.

 Where an apprentice believes they are being unreasonably prevented from completing their apprenticeship, due to the employer not initiating this procedure, the issue should be raised as a grievance within the company grievance procedure.
-If the issue cannot be resolved internally this may be raised within the JIB Disputes Procedure.
+If the issue cannot be resolved internally this may be raised within the JIB Resolution Procedure.
 Both employers and apprentices can seek advice from the JIB's Industrial Relations Department at any time.